Robert Polito: The Graywolf Nonfiction Prize

-From 2006–2012 Polito judged the Graywolf Press Nonfiction Prize.
+From 2006 to 2012 Polito judged the Graywolf Press Nonfiction Prize.
 He chose seven books for publication by Graywolf: Frantic Transmissions to and from Los Angeles: An Accidental Memoir, by Kate Braverman; Neck Deep and Other Predicaments, by Ander Monson; Black Glasses Like Clark Kent, by Terese Svoboda; Notes from No Man's Land, by Eula Biss; The Gray Album: On the Blackness of Blackness, by Kevin Young; The Empathy Exams, by Leslie Jamison; Leaving Orbit: Notes from the Last Days of American Space Flight, by Margaret Lazarus Dean.

 In a "Judge's Statement" published in Braverman's book, Polito proposed that "nonfiction must be as daring and innovative as our strongest poems and novels."